ilikeikers/nand2tetris/notes/videos/week01.md

         * Truth table for example

 * HDL
+    * Contains the chips interface as the header and the implementation as the body
     * Begins with a description of the chip
         * In a comment /** ... */
         * Single line comment //